-The Graduate Program in Environmental Science is housed in the College of Sciences and Mathematics.
-The Dean of that College and the Dean of the Graduate School are ultimately responsible for the administration of the EVS Program.
-Thus, the signatures of these deans are required on many important forms.
+The Graduate Program in Environmental Sciences is housed in the College of Sciences and Mathematics.
+The Dean of that College are ultimately responsible for the administration of the EVS Program.
+Thus, the signature of this dean is required on many important forms.
 The Director of the EVS Program is appointed by the Dean of the College of Sciences and Mathematics and is responsible for the day-to-day operation of the program, for ensuring compliance with all relevant University and College policies and for assisting students and faculty in the program.
 The EVS Program Committee, upon approval by the Dean, is responsible for establishing Program policies and guidelines.
-Under the direction of the Deans of the College of Sciences and Mathematics and the Graduate School, this committee works with the Program Director and is responsible for admission of students, review of student progress, developing policies, setting graduation requirements and general oversight of the program.
-The EVS

-Program Committee consists of the EVS Program Director, and Faculty representatives appointed by the Dean of the College of Science and Mathematics.
+Under the direction of the Deans of the College of Sciences and Mathematics, this committee works with the Program Director and is responsible for admission of students, review of student progress, developing policies, setting graduation requirements and general oversight of the program.
+The EVS Program Committee consists of the EVS Program Director, and Faculty representatives appointed by the Dean of the College of Sciences and Mathematics.